True-Positive-Inc/About-Us/README.md

 # About Us

 We are True Positive Inc. We publish books and a web newsletter on the topic of Artificial Intelligence.
-The published book is the bestselling The Hundred Page Machine Learning Book by Andriy Burkov.
-The second book of Andriy, Machine Learning Engineering, is in preparation for release and will be published later in 2020.
+The published books are the bestselling The Hundred-Page Machine Learning Book and Machine Learning Engineering by Andriy Burkov.

-We also publish a popular Artificial Intelligence weekly newsletter with more than 57,000 subscribers.
+We also publish a popular Artificial Intelligence weekly newsletter with more than 480,000 subscribers.